 Ukraine estimates loss of income from TurkStream launch at $450 mln – gas TSO head

-Ukraine would lose around $450 million in annual revenue over the launch of the TurkStream gas pipeline, Head of Gas Transmission System Operator of Ukraine (GTSOU) LLC Serhiy Makogon has said.
+KYIV.
+Jan 9 (Interfax-Ukraine) – Ukraine would lose around $450 million in annual revenue over the launch of the TurkStream gas pipeline, Head of Gas Transmission System Operator of Ukraine (GTSOU) LLC Serhiy Makogon has said

 "We will look for new markets.
 We will offer the capacities of this gas pipeline [southern direction] to other suppliers, and if gas appears in this region, which will be economically viable for import into Ukraine, suppliers will be able to use our gas transmission system," he said at a press conference at Interfax-Ukraine.